josephburgess/nvumi/README.md

 nvumi was built around a made-up filetype `.nvumi`.
 This was so that the autocommands used by the plugin under the hood would not start trying to evaluate random files.

 The fun side-effect of this, however, is that you can create/save `.nvumi` files outside of the scratch buffer and they will function exactly the same!

+## 📚 Wiki
+This README hopefully had a good enough outline of current features and examples to get you started, however there is also a [Wiki](https://github.com/josephburgess/nvumi/wiki) being expanded with more in-depth info.

+In particular it includes a [Recipes](https://github.com/josephburgess/nvumi/wiki/Recipes) page with some example custom conversions/functions.

 ## Contributing